RAG vs Context Engineering: Insights and Limitations

 Why Traditional RAG Fails

 The fatal assumption behind many RAG deployments is that a large context window solves the problem on its own.
 The reasoning goes: dump everything into the context, and the model will figure out what matters.
 In practice, the opposite happens.
-More context leads to dispersed attention and worse reasoning, a phenomenon I call Context Rot.
+More context leads to dispersed attention and worse reasoning, resulting in Context Rot.

 Context Rot manifests through three failure modes:

-The root cause in each case is the same: the context is treated as an evidence pile rather than a curated reasoning input.
-This is a design choice that can be fixed, but only if the team recognizes it as a design problem rather than a model problem.
+The root cause in each case is the same: the context is treated as an evidence pile instead of a curated reasoning input.
+Teams that fix it start with system design: chunking strategy, retrieval policy, and evaluation loops before blaming the foundation model.

 Why “Naive RAG” Is a Transitional Paradigm

 The current industry implementation of RAG, which combines rudimentary retrieval (naive chunking, embedding, and similarity search) with a static two-step workflow (retrieve, stuff into context, generate), is a transitional architecture.
-It is useful as a starting point, but it should not be treated as a destination.
+It works well as a starting point; mature teams plan for what comes after it.

 Reason 1: It Reinvents Information Retrieval Poorly